ag-piyush/Bone-Fracture-Detection---MURA/valid/readme.md

 # Valid

-The directory contains Validation Set of the dataset
+The directory contains the training set of the dataset